-Salt has long been seen as our enemy and in fact is linked to hypertension, but in reality salt is not only relatively benign but is a major nutritional goldmine.
-The real problem is the refined and processed table salt we are used to eating every day, and is the one used in almost all processed and packaged food.
+Salt has long been seen as the enemy and is, in fact is linked to hypertension, but in reality salt is not only relatively benign but is a nutritional goldmine.
+The real problem is the refined and processed table salt we are used to eating every day, the one used in almost all processed and packaged food.

-- Being a major component of your blood plasma, lymphatic fluid, extracellular fluid, and even amniotic fluid
+- It is a major component of blood plasma, lymphatic fluid, extracellular fluid, and amniotic fluid

-- Carrying nutrients into and out of your cells
+- Carries nutrients into and out of cells

-- Increasing the glial cells in your brain, which are responsible for creative thinking and long-term planning.
+- Increases glial cells in your brain, they are responsible for creative thinking and long-term planning

-- Helping your brain communicate with your muscles, so that you can move on demand via sodium-potassium ion exchange
+- Helps your brain communicate with your muscles, so that you can move on demand, via the sodium-potassium ion exchange

-More than 80 percent of the salt most people consume is from processed foods, the salt added to these convenience foods is mostly sodium, as opposed to natural salt, which is much lower in sodium.
+More than 80% of the salt most people consume is from processed foods, the salt added to these convenience foods is mostly sodium, as opposed to natural salt, which is much lower in sodium.

 Himalayan salt is very special, it is completely pure, having spent many thousands of years maturing under extreme tectonic pressure, far away from impurities, so it isn’t polluted with the heavy metals and industrial toxins of today.